yihao-guo/An-example-of-a-simple-website/README.md

 # An-example-of-a-simple-website
-Based on techniques linke PHP, HTML, JS and mysql.
+Based on techniques like PHP, HTML, JS and mysql.

 Supporting registration, login, comment and other functions.